Proglang-Uni-Freiburg/minirust/README.md

                 Enum(variants) => [Wildcard for variants.find(variant).els]
                 // other cases cannot be reached, only enums have variants }
-            // others do no need to be recursed
+            // other do not have sub patterns
             _ => []
         }
         // otherwise we need to cover all the sub patterns